jbeyers/django-prelaunch/README.rst

 * A simple signup form asking for email.
 * A referral code for each signup, used to refer other people to the site.
-* QR code image of the referral code, for easy distribution.
 * Tracking of the referral code, so that you can identify prolific referrers.
+* An example of how to show a QR code image of the referral code, for easy distribution.

 Future planned functionality:
 ---------------------